 – Deadlifts don’t build big biceps.
 Curls and pull-ups do.

-– Biceps are small and can be easily overtrained.
-The tendons are also extremely susceptible to injuries when the leverage is poor.
+– The biceps are small and can be easily overtrained.
+The tendons are susceptible to injuries when the leverage is poor.

 – Don’t obsess over arms.